ShareXin/ShareXin/README.md

 I can't test Mac at the moment, all I know is that it compiles.

 ## Changelog
+#### [0.3.6] - 2017-07-28
+- Character count now turns red when over the limit
+- You can't send a toot or tweet if it's over the limit
+- Double the ImageMagick shadow
+- No longer using Pipers crate
+- Changed those weird "mort" and "morti" variables
+- Commented most of the code, cleaned up

 #### [0.3.5] - 2017-07-27
 - Added button to check your image
 - Added upgrade checker